Running the Calico tutorials on CoreOS using Vagrant and VirtualBox

 2. Try out Calico networking

-Now that you have a basic two node Ubuntu cluster setup, see the Calico without Docker networking walkthrough for information on how to try Calico networking.
+Now you have a basic two node CoreOS cluster setup, see the Calico with Docker Networking Walkthrough for information on how to try Calico Networking.